nostradomus/LHCreate-2017/README.md

 Oh, and when using anything from this repository, it is highly appreciated if you mention its origin.

-If you would like to use any of this work (or the whole project) for commercial use, first [contact me :email:](http://nostradomus.ddns.net/contactform.html), so we can add the appropriate license, which best fits your business.
+If you would like to use any of this work (or the whole project) for commercial use, first [contact us :email:](http://nostradomus.ddns.net/contactform.html), so we can add the appropriate license, which best fits your business.